Inspection & Code Enforcement Department

 Flood Protection Information

-For additional flood hazard information, you may go to FEMA.gov.
+For flood hazard information, you may go to FEMA.gov.

-Copies of elevation certificates can be obtained from the Permitting Office located at:
+Copies of elevation certificates may be obtained from the Dept. of Inspection & Code Enforcement located at:

 Kenner, LA 70062

 Or you can call 504-468-4062, Option 1.
 Hours of operation are Monday through Friday, 8:30 am to 4:30 pm.

 Note to Surveyors, Contractors and Professionals of Record: Effective 07/07/2023, FEMA issued a revised Elevation Certificate to begin use immediately.
 The document and instructions can be found here for your use.
 Please ensure the proper document is used when submitting future Elevation Certificates for review.

 Abandoned Property Registration

 On September 20, 2012 the City of Kenner adopted an Abandoned Property Registration Ordinance.
 The City of Kenner recognized a drastic rise in the number of abandoned and vacant properties and that vacant properties are in violation of multiple aspects of state law and local ordinances.
 Specifically, the presence of vacant and abandoned residences can lead to neighborhood decline, lower property values, and can create unattractive public nuisance.

 This Ordinance requires owners of properties, banks, and other entities to notify the City of Kenner when a property is foreclosed upon, and to provide a local contact person to maintain the property, and to work with Code Enforcement to correct code violation issues.

 The forms required for registration are available by calling the Department of Inspection and Code Enforcement, Office of Occupational License at 504-468-4062, Option 2.